Psychodynamics: History

 Freud used the term psychodynamics to describe the processes of the mind as flows of psychological energy (libido) in an organically complex brain.
 The idea for this came from his first year adviser, Ernst von Brücke at the University of Vienna, who held the view that all living organisms, including humans, are basically energy-systems to which the principle of the conservation of energy applies.
 This principle states that "the total amount of energy in any given physical system is always constant, that energy quanta can be changed but not annihilated, and that consequently when energy is moved from one part of the system, it must reappear in another part."
-This principle is at the very root of Freud's ideas, whereby libido, which is primarily seen as sexual energy, is transformed into other behaviours.
+This principle is at the very root of Freud's ideas, whereby libido, which is primarily seen as sexual energy, is transformed into other behaviors.
 However, it is now clear that the term energy in physics means something quite different from the term energy in relation to mental functioning.

 Psychodynamics was initially further developed by Carl Jung, Alfred Adler and Melanie Klein.
 By the mid-1940s and into the 1950s, the general application of the "psychodynamic theory" had been well established.

 In his 1988 book Introduction to Psychodynamics – a New Synthesis, psychiatrist Mardi J. Horowitz states that his own interest and fascination with psychodynamics began during the 1950s, when he heard Ralph Greenson, a popular local psychoanalyst who spoke to the public on topics such as "People who Hate", speak on the radio at UCLA.
 In his radio discussion, according to Horowitz, he "vividly described neurotic behavior and unconscious mental processes and linked psychodynamics theory directly to everyday life."

-In the 1950s, American psychiatrist Eric Berne built on Freud's psychodynamic model, particularly that of the "ego states", to develop a psychology of human interactions called transactional analysis which, according to physician James R. Allen, is a "cognitive-behavioral approach to treatment and that it is a very effective way of dealing with internal models of self and others as well as other psychodynamic issues.".
+In the 1950s, American psychiatrist Eric Berne built on Freud's psychodynamic model, particularly that of the "ego states", to develop a psychology of human interactions called transactional analysis which, according to physician James R. Allen, is a "cognitive-behavioral approach to treatment and that it is a very effective way of dealing with internal models of self and others as well as other psychodynamic issues".

 Around the 1970s, a growing number of researchers began departing from the psychodynamics model and Freudian subconscious.
 Many felt that the evidence was over-reliant on imaginative discourse in therapy, and on patient reports of their state-of-mind.
 These subjective experiences are inaccessible to others.
 Philosopher of science Karl Popper argued that much of Freudianism was untestable and therefore not scientific.
 In 1975 literary critic Frederick Crews began a decades-long campaign against the scientific credibility of Freudianism.
 This culminated in Freud: The Making of an Illusion which aggregated years of criticism from many quarters.
 Medical schools and psychology departments no longer offer much training in psychodynamics, according to a 2007 survey.
 An Emory University psychology professor explained, “I don’t think psychoanalysis is going to survive unless there is more of an appreciation for empirical rigor and testing.”